We talk a lot about hot brewing methods here at Roasty Coffee, but did you know you can brew your coffee cold without hot water?

 - Time (and a good amount of it)

 As you can see, brewing coffee with a french press isn’t super complicated.
 Most of these items can be found in any coffee lover’s kitchen, and chances are you may already have most of them.

 2. Measure Your Coffee

-Now that you gathered up everything you will need for this brew method.
-It is time to start measuring out your coffee.
-For this method, you will need to use more coffee than you use for a hot brew.
-If you don’t want to do math today, then just double the amount of coffee you use when you brew hot coffee in your French press.
+Now that we’ve collected all the necessary ingredients, it’s time to measure out the coffee.
+You’ll need to use more coffee than you use for a hot brew.
+If you don’t want to do the math, a good guideline is to just double the amount of coffee you normally use when brewing hot coffee.

 However, if you want to be a little more specific with your coffee, try going for a 7 to 1 ratio.
-That is seven parts water to one-part coffee.
-In order for you to be completely accurate, you will need to know the size of your particular French press.
+That’s seven parts water to one part coffee.
+For you to be completely accurate, you will need to know the size of your french press.

-If you find that the coffee brewed using this ratio is too weak, you can try letting steep for longer instead of using even more coffee.
-If it is too strong, just cut down on your ratio.
+If you find that the coffee brewed using this ratio is too weak, you can try letting it steep for longer instead of using even more coffee.
+If it’s too strong, just cut down on your ratio.
 Test it out by dropping it only slightly and continue reducing it each time until you reach your desired flavor.

 3. Grind Your Coffee

 Grab your grinder and grind your coffee.
 For cold brew coffee, a course ground is recommended.
 You can use a medium ground if you wish.
 Just remember that the finer the ground the stronger the coffee will be.